Haiseiko: Racing career

 In July 1972, at age two, Haiseiko began racing at the Oi Racecourse for the Japanese National Association of Racing.
 He was undefeated in six starts at Oi Racecourse.

 In 1973, at age three, Haiseiko was traded to the Japan Racing Association.
 He won the Satsuki Sho, the first of the Japanese Classic Races, but then finished third to Take Hope in the Tokyo Yushun and second to the same horse in the Kikuka Sho.

 At age four, Haiseiko won the Takarazuka Kinen.
 In April, his fame extended far beyond the racing world.
 Media coverage grew exponentially, even appearing in non-sports outlets, captivating audiences who previously had little interest in horse racing.

 Although his undefeated streak ended on May 27 with a loss in the Tokyo Yushun (Japanese Derby), his popularity only increased.
-Haiseiko became a central figure in Japan’s first major horse racing boom.
+Haiseiko became a central figure in Japan's first major horse racing boom.
 This boom, alongside the second wave in the 1990s, sparked by jockey Yutaka Take and the horse Oguri Cap, is considered one of the two biggest in Japanese racing history.
 Haiseiko helped transform public perception of horse racing in Japan, shifting it from a gambling activity to a wholesome leisure pursuit.
-In 1984, he was officially recognized as a "Hall of Fame Horse" for his contribution to racing’s popularization.
+In 1984, he was officially recognized as a "Hall of Fame Horse" for his contribution to racing's popularization.

-After retirement
+Retirement

+Tomb of Haiseiko, located at Niikappu, Hokkaido.

 Even after retiring as a racehorse and becoming a stallion, Haiseiko's popularity never waned.
 Fans flocked to Meiwa Farm, where he stood at stud, with tour buses regularly arriving.
-He was consistently bringing racing enthusiasts closer to Japan’s horse breeding regions.
+He was consistently bringing racing enthusiasts closer to Japan's horse breeding regions.
 Among his offspring was Katsurano Haiseiko, who triumphed in the Japanese Derby, the race Haiseiko himself couldn't win.
-In total, he sired 3 winners of Japan’s premier GI races and 19 graded stakes winners.
+In total, he sired 3 winners of Japan's premier GI races and 19 graded stakes winners.
 He retired from stud duty in 1997 and spent his final years at Meiwa Farm in Hokkaido, dying from heart failure on May 4, 2000.